shreyasingh12/AssignmentSolution/README.md

     3/  How would you solve this optimization problem - wherein at some times we’re overusing the capacity, and at other times, we’re under-using.
 How do we cut down on the extra costs that we end up paying either way?

 Similar to Capacity Strategy Algorithm, we can  infer from the Capacity Strategy Algorithm, which is used for planning capacity of products and services [majorly used in  Marketing].
 Basically we use this algorithm to determine the capacity or the rate of production of products.

 Now the similar conditions arises:-
     Idle condition(Underflow) - When the customers are not buying the available stock in the market.
     Overflow - When the customer demand of the product is higher than the stock present  in the market.

 The capacity decisions:-
-Impact the ability of the organization to meet the future demands.
+    1.Impact the ability of the organization to meet the future demands.
-Going to affect the operating cost.
+    2.Going to affect the operating cost.
-Are a major determinant of initial cost.
+    3.Are a major determinant of initial cost.
-Often involves long-term commitment of resources.
+    4.Often involves long-term commitment of resources.
-Can affect competitiveness.
+    5.Can affect competitiveness.
-Affect the ease of management.
+    6.Affect the ease of management.
-Need to be planned in advance due to their consumption of financial and other resources.
+    7.Need to be planned in advance due to their consumption of financial and other resources.
     So, the strategies are typically based on the assumptions and predictions about:-
 i) Long-term demand pattern
 ii) Technological change